For information on EPA monitoring methods, feel free to contact the designated

 Methods for Chemical Analysis of Water and Wastes

 Document contains methods for the analysis of inorganics in drinking water.
 A hard copy can be purchased from the National Technical Information Service (NTIS), 800 553-6847.
-It is included on the "Methods and Guidance for Analysis of Water" CD-ROM available from NTIS.

 The 500 series